emqx/emqx-operator/docs/en_US/deployment/azure-deployment.md

 ## Create AKS Cluster

 Log in to the Azure AKS dashboard, go to the Kubernetes service, and create a Kubernetes cluster.
-EMQX Operator requires Kubernetes version >= 1.20.0, so we choose Kubernetes 1.22.11 here, and network and other resource information according to your needs.
 [For details](https://docs.microsoft.com/en-us/azure/aks/learn/quick-kubernetes-deploy-portal?tabs=azure-cli)

 ## Access Kubernetes cluster